MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 **Conclusion**
 {style="color: green"}

-HR professionals, managers, and C-Suite members generally believed seeking a higher incom is a key motivator for employees quitting when turnover is high.
-Our analysis seem to support this belief at first, but closer inspection allows us to draw deeper insights.
+HR professionals, managers, and C-Suite members generally believed seeking a higher income is a key motivator for employees quitting when turnover is high.
+Our analysis seems to support this belief at first, but closer inspection allows us to draw deeper insight.
 In this organization’s case, working overtime was more impactful than raises in retaining incumbents.
 Increasing salaries may work in the immediate to reduce turnover, but it is a situational fix that should be applied conservatively.
 Addressing the other significant variables could provide a more cost-effective and pragmatic solution.
 Overall, using advanced statistical modeling created a better judgment of employees’ behavior to predict attrition.